faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/index.rst

 =======================

 ``Fault Diagnosis Toolbox`` is a Python package for the analysis and design of fault diagnosis systems for dynamic systems, primarily described by differential-algebraic equations.
 Key features of the toolbox are extensive support for structural analysis of large-scale dynamic models, fault isolability analysis, sensor placement analysis, and code generation in C/C++ and Python.
-The toolbox is an adaptation of our Matlab toolbox that can be downloaded from https://faultdiagnosistoolbox.github.io/ where you can also find additional Matlab documentation.
-The latest version of the python package can always be pip-installed.

-For a quick introduction, see the :doc:`use-case </usecase>` where an industrial size example, an automotive engine, is analyzed, C-code for residual generators is generated, and the resulting diagnosis system is evaluated on test-cell measurements from our engine laboratory.
+The code is available at `GitHub <https://github.com/faultdiagnosistoolbox/pyfaultdiagnosistoolbox>`_ and can be installed via `pip <https://pypi.org/project/faultdiagnosistoolbox/>`_.
+The toolbox is freely available under an MIT license.

 If you use this toolbox in your research, please cite

    Erik Frisk, Mattias Krysander, and Daniel Jung. "`A Toolbox for Analysis and Design of Model Based Diagnosis Systems for Large Scale Models <https://doi.org/10.1016/j.ifacol.2017.08.504>`_", IFAC World Congress.
 Toulouse, France, 2017.

-The toolbox is freely available under an MIT license.
+For a quick introduction, see the :doc:`use-case </usecase>` where an industrial size example, an automotive engine, is analyzed, C-code for residual generators is generated, and the resulting diagnosis system is evaluated on test-cell measurements from our engine laboratory.

+The toolbox is an adaptation of our Matlab toolbox that can be downloaded from https://faultdiagnosistoolbox.github.io/ where you can also find additional Matlab documentation.

 Key references
 --------------